 - When you leave please turn off the lights and close the door.
 If you are in a room that requires a key, please lock the door as you leave.

 - If you are not able to make use of your discussion room booking please cancel it.
-You can do this by clicking on your existing booking, then clicking the modify button, followed by the delete button.
+You can do this by clicking on your existing booking, then click delete button.

 - Due to heavy demand, if you do not arrive within 15 minutes of the booked time, the booking will be cancelled.
 If you arrive later than 15 minutes and still wish to use a room, contact Library staff at the front desk and they will allocate another room if the originally booked room is no longer available.